Juraci/esp8266_deauther/README.md

 The following modules were removed from the original project:

-- Web interface with all the code
+- Web interface with all the code.
-I decided to remove this not because of the size (which might be a problem for some boards) but because it is an extremely heavy feature, unreliable and completely unnecessary for the main goal.
+I decided to remove this not only because of the size (which might be a problem for some boards) but because it's an extremely heavy feature for such simple boards, unreliable and completely unnecessary for the main goal.

 - Wifi module (pwned)
 Removed because its purpose was to serve the web interface, also it was creating more workload for the board and exposing its existence.